Adrian Joseph Caillouet: Federal judicial service

-On April 2, 1940, Caillouet was nominated by President Franklin D. Roosevelt to a new seat on the United States District Court for the Eastern District of Louisiana created by 52 Stat.
-110. He was confirmed by the United States Senate on April 9, 1940, and received his commission on April 23, 1940, serving until his death on December 19, 1946.
+On April 2, 1940, Caillouet was nominated by President Franklin D. Roosevelt to a new seat on the United States District Court for the Eastern District of Louisiana, created by 52 Stat.
+110, on the recommendation of Senator Ellender.
+He was confirmed by the United States Senate on April 9, 1940, and received his commission on April 23, 1940.
+During World War II, he was one of two judges serving on the court.